HussamAZ/sol-rebound-pro/README.md

 # Sol Rebound Pro 🪙✨

+> **Note on the Source Code in this Repository**
+>
+> The code in this repository represents an early development version of the Sol Rebound Pro project.
+It is preserved here for historical and archival purposes.
+The currently deployed and operational version on `solrebound.com` has undergone significant updates, architectural improvements, and security hardening based on real-world operational feedback.
+>
+> The comprehensive report below accurately describes the final, deployed version of the project, including the correct Mainnet addresses and the current system architecture.

 **Sol Rebound Pro** is a cutting-edge decentralized application (dApp) built on the Solana network, designed to empower the Solana community.
 It provides users with a seamless way to discover and close their empty Associated Token Accounts (ATAs), allowing them to recover SOL locked for rent.
 Beyond basic rent recovery, Sol Rebound Pro features a sophisticated referral system and automated weekly rewards, creating ongoing earning opportunities and fostering a vibrant, engaged ecosystem.

 *(This project is proprietary.
 Usage, redistribution, or modification of this code requires explicit permission from the project owner.)*